ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 ### Approximate Difficulty Rating

 This is a summary of all of the settings chosen on this page.
 More stars mean harder maps and more [score][Score].
-This is not the final star ranking of the song; it is just an approximation based on the settings you chose.
+This is not the final star ranking of the song; it is just an approximation based on the current settings.

 ## Audio